Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) on July 29 at SEEDS Office in Reykjavik.
-Participants that cannot arrive on time (later or delayed flights) will receive instructions on how to reach the camp on their own.
-Those arriving earlier on the same day are welcome in the SEEDS office to drop off their luggage from 10:00 am.
+Meeting time will be 18:00 (6:00 pm) on June 14 at the SEEDS office.
+Participants that cannot arrive on time (later flights) will receive instructions on how to reach the camp location.
+Those arriving earlier the same day are welcome from 10:00 am in the office to drop their bags/luggage and wait for the meeting time.

 Additional comments